-After you file your return, the IRS will review the accuracy of your computations and ensure you have included all of your income.
-The information from your return will be compared against the Forms W-2 and 1099 the IRS receives from your employers and anyone else who has reported payments to you.
+After you file your return, the IRS reviews the accuracy of your computations and income.
+The IRS compares your return against the forms W-2 and 1099 it receives from your employers and anyone else who has reported payments to you.

-If a discrepancy or error is found, you will receive a notice in the mail advising you of the corrections and any additional tax due.
+If a discrepancy or error is found, you’ll get a notice in the mail advising you of the corrections and any additional tax due.
 You may also be asked to substantiate tax credits or deductions by submitting additional information.
-You can voluntarily submit additional information or request an interview if you disagree with the IRS assessment of additional tax.
+You can voluntarily submit additional information or request an interview if you disagree with the IRS assessment.

-You will be notified by mail if your return is chosen for a more thorough examination, which may occur a year or two after you submit your return.
-This examination can be conducted by mail or in person at your home, place of business, or accountant's office (field audit).
+The examination can be conducted by mail or in person at your home, place of business, or your accountant’s office (field audit).
 You can request a change of time, location, or method of examination if the scheduled interview is inconvenient.
-You also have the right to make an audio recording of the interview, provided you give written notice to the IRS agent at least 10 days before it takes place.
+You also have the right to make an audio recording of the interview, as long as you give written notice to the IRS agent at least 10 days ahead of time.

 - Notice Number

-- Summary Section (or Header Section) – this section of the notice provides a brief summary of the notice and instructions on what to do to determine if you agree or disagree with the proposed changes.
+- Summary Section (or Header Section): Provides a summary of the notice and instructions on what to do to determine if you agree or disagree with the proposed changes.

-- Response Section – this section explains how to indicate to the IRS whether you agree or disagree with the proposed changes.
+- Response Section: Explains how to let the IRS know whether you agree or disagree with the proposed changes.
 This page (or a copy of this page) should be attached to any response sent to the IRS.

-- Each notice sent out by the IRS contains a "CP" number, which is located in the upper right-hand corner of the first page.
-The "CP" number will also be found on the last page of the notice if it contains a tear-off stub to return with any payment or reply
+- CP Number: Each notice sent out by the IRS contains a CP number located in the upper-right corner of the first page.
+The CP number is also found on the last page of the notice if it contains a tear-off stub to return with a payment or reply.

-- There may be a phone number in the same area to call for assistance (if you do call, be sure to have a copy of the notice and a copy of your return to reference)
+- Assistance: There may be a phone number to call for help.
+(If you call, have a copy of the notice and a copy of your return in hand.)

-- DO NOT file an amended return unless specifically instructed to do so
+- Filing an Amended Return: Do not file an amended return unless specifically instructed to do so.

-- Respond within 30 days of the date of the notice (60 days if you live outside the United States)
+- Response Times: Respond within 30 days of the date of the notice (60 days if you live outside the United States).

-- If you have lost the envelope that came with the notice, send your response to the address listed in the upper left-hand corner of page 1.
-Enclose a copy of the notice with the response
+- Lost Envelope: If you lost the envelope that came with the notice, send your response to the address listed in the upper-left corner of page 1.
+Enclose a copy of the notice with the response.

-- Verify the Tax Year in the upper right-hand corner of page 1, as it may be for the most current tax year filed, but may also be for prior tax years
+- Indicate the Correct Tax Year: Verify the tax year in the upper-right corner of page 1.
+The notice may be for the most current tax year filed, but it also may be for a prior tax year.

-- Review the Explanation Section, if applicable to your notice, to get an idea of what items are being adjusted
+- Review the Explanation Section: (If applicable to your notice.)
+This will give you an idea of what items are being adjusted.